zopefoundation/zc.recipe.cmmi/src/zc/recipe/cmmi/README.txt

     While:
       Installing foo.
     <BLANKLINE>
-    An internal error occured due to a bug in either zc.buildout or in a recipe being used:
+    An internal error occurred due to a bug in either zc.buildout or in a recipe being used:
     ...
     SystemError: ('Failed', 'patch -p0 < /.../patches/config.patch')